ayshiff/my-open-source-journey/README.md

-# The Open-Source with Remi
+# My Open Source journey

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.